Racheltmz/NTU-SC1015-Data-Science-Mini-Project/README.md

 Finally, we tested two State of the Art models (SOTA), ResNet 50 and Inception-V3, and used them as benchmark models to evaluate the efficacy of our CNN.

-comparison between our CNN and SOTA blah blah.

 <a id="insights"></a>

 ## Key Insights